dmgcoding/google_auth_with_supabase/README.md

 ## Get the starter code

-If you want the starter code clone this repo and switch to 'app_ui_starter_code' branch and then remove the .git folder.
+If you want the starter code clone this repo and switch to 'starter_code' branch and then remove the .git folder.

 ## replace .vscode/launch.json with this content if you have issues running the app
 ````